Mika Godts

-Mika Marcel Godts (born 7 June 2005) is a Belgian professional footballer who plays primarily as a winger for Eredivisie club Ajax.
+Mika Marcel Godts (/nl/; born 7 June 2005) is a Belgian professional footballer who plays as a left winger for Ligue 1 club Paris Saint-Germain and the Belgium national team.

 Early life

-Born in Leuven, Godts began playing football at a young age.
-He joined the youth setup of Anderlecht, where he developed his technical and tactical skills, before signing with Genk in 2020.
+Born in Tienen, Godts began playing football at a young age.
+He started playing for Ksc Grimbergen where he was discovered by the youth setup of Anderlecht, where he developed his technical and tactical skills, before signing with Genk in 2020.
 He also represented Belgium at under-17 level for the first time in 2020.

 Club career

 Genk

 Godts progressed to Jong Genk, Genk's reserve team, competing in the Challenger Pro League.
 During the first half of the 2022–23 season, he made 19 appearances and scored 7 goals.
 As his contract approached its expiry date in June 2023, Godts indicated he did not intend to sign a new deal with Genk, attracting interest from other clubs.